-Due to how betting exchanges work, you’re going to get more valueable odds compared to a bookmaker who have to build their profit margin into the odds.
+Due to how betting exchanges work, you’re going to get more valuable odds compared to a bookmaker who has to build their profit margin into the odds.

 This is great for football bettors as it means you’ll have more winnings when you land a bet.

 So, overall what betting platform should you use to place your football bets in 2019?
 As I said at the start, it’s really up to you and depends on your needs.
 The right choice for me may not be the same for you.